Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation

-While the aforementioned joint estimation methods capture shared structures, some critical challenges remain: (i) high computational cost, (ii) complex tuning procedures, and (iii) the lack of theoretical guarantees for selection consistency and inference.
+\textbf{Motivation and inspiration} \quad While the aforementioned joint estimation methods capture shared structures, some critical challenges remain: (i) high computational cost, (ii) complex tuning procedures, and (iii) the lack of theoretical guarantees for selection consistency and inference.
 To address these issues, we begin by considering a group-structured linear model

 with the covariates partitioned into $p$ groups $\{ G_j\}_{j=1}^p$.
-Within this joint sparse framework, \citet{Simon13SGL} introduced the sparse group lasso, which simultaneously applies both an element-wise penalty $\|\bb \|_1 = \sum_{j=1}^p \|\bb_{G_j}\|_1$ and a group-wise penalty $\sum_{j=1}^p \|\bb_{G_j}\|_2$.
+Within this joint sparse framework, \cite{Simon13SGL} introduced the sparse group lasso, which simultaneously applies both an element-wise penalty $\|\bb \|_1 = \sum_{j=1}^p \|\bb_{G_j}\|_1$ and a group-wise penalty $\sum_{j=1}^p \|\bb_{G_j}\|_2$.
 The penalty terms of the sparse group lasso and the GGL exhibit similar patterns, reflecting the analogous multiple sparsity structures in their underlying statistical models.
-Recently, there have been many cutting-edge works on the joint sparse model \eqref{eq:ds}: \citet{Tony22SGL} provided theoretical guarantees for parameter estimation of the sparse group lasso method. \citet{zhang2023minimax} developed a double sparse iterative hard thresholding procedure to achieve the minimax adaptivity. \citet{abra24ejs} proposed a classifier based on logistic regression that leverages such joint structure \eqref{eq:ds}.
-Motivated by these developments, we introduce a novel analytical framework that reformulates the joint graphical model into a series of linear models via the node-wise regression approach \citep{Meinshausen06nodelasso, Jankova2017honest}.
-Then, by developing enhanced techniques, this strategy can obtain more refined estimation and have the potential to overcome the limitations of current joint graphical estimation methods.
+Recently, there have been many cutting-edge works on the joint sparse model \eqref{eq:ds}: \cite{Tony22SGL} provided theoretical guarantees for parameter estimation of the sparse group lasso method. \cite{zhang2023minimax} developed a double sparse iterative hard thresholding procedure to achieve the minimax adaptivity. \cite{abra24ejs} proposed a classifier based on logistic regression that leverages such a joint structure \eqref{eq:ds}. \cite{Tugnait2021TSP, Tugnait2024TSP} extended the sparse-group-lasso-type penalty to learning multi-attribute graphical models and matrix-valued graphical models, respectively.
+Motivated by these developments, we introduce an analytical framework that reformulates the joint graphical model into a series of linear models via the nodewise regression approach \cite{Meinshausen06nodelasso, Jankova2017honest}.
+Then, by developing a dynamic regularized procedure, we can obtain a more refined estimation while maintaining computational efficiency.
+Our method overcomes the limitations of current joint graphical estimation methods.